San Diego Auto Accident Lawyers

 A serious and debilitating injury can prevent you from taking part in sports or recreational activities that you regularly engaged in prior to your injury.

 San Diego is one of the most populated cities in America, with a current population of almost 2 million people.
 Our attorneys help injured victims seek compensation for suffering an injury from another person’s negligence.
 Our injury attorneys will do everything in our power to ensure you get the maximum compensation for suffering an injury.
 It is important to know that at San Diego Injury Law Center, we solely practice personal injury litigation.

 We have over 20 years of experience fighting insurance companies to make sure our clients receive a fair settlement.
-If the insurance company won’t offer a reasonable settlement that includes medical expenses and lost wages, then our skilled San Diego car accident attorneys are prepared to fight in court on your behalf.
-Your top priority after an auto collision should be taking care of yourself and your family – leave the rest to us.
+Your insurance company should offer a reasonable settlement that includes medical expenses and lost wages, therefore our skilled San Diego car accident attorneys are prepared to fight in court.
+Your top priority after an auto collision should be taking care of yourself and your family.
+Leave the rest to us.

 We not only practice personal injury; our attorneys have over a decade of trial experience.
-It is common to find an attorney in San Diego that practices many areas of law and does not have any trial experience.
 Since most personal injury attorneys work on a contingency fee, you should strongly consider hiring a law firm with successful trial experience who the insurance companies know are confident in filing a lawsuit and trying the case if required.
-Accident?
-Personal Injury? – Call Now for Free Advice!
-San Diego Injury Law Center 619-38-8230 Call Our Lawyers Now – Free Consultation.
+Call San Diego Injury Law Center 619-38-8230 for a Free Consultation.
+Se Habla Español and 中文.